-The Kenton County School District Code of Expected Behavior & Conduct outlines expected behaviors for students and consequences for actions.
+The Kenton County School District Code of Conduct & Expected Behavior outlines expected behaviors for students and consequences for actions.
 Students will be responsible for adherence to this code in school, at school sponsored or related activities, on school buses, and at any extra-or co-curricular activities at, or away from school.
 Students will be subject to school discipline for any violation of the code at all school related functions including, but not limited to, buses, traveling to and from school, regular school day activities, extracurricular and curricular activities at home, school facilities, or away from school.

-The Code of Expected Behavior & Conduct is reviewed annually by the school community and the Board of Education to ensure an effective document, which meets the changing needs of the educational community.
+The Code of Expected Conduct & Expected Behavior is -reviewed and updated every two years annually by the school community and the Board of Education to ensure an effective document, which meets the changing needs of the educational community.
+This document was updated in June of 2018.
+Minor changes are made during off years and the document is approved annually by the Board of Education per board policy.
 Final draft was open for public review and comment on the KCSD website in June 2018 and approved by the Board of Education in August 2018.
+Board Policy 09.42 AND 09.438